ckopec-dev/Stem-Cheatsheets/Blender.md

 - Make selected object appear smoother: right-click, select Shade Smooth
 - Edit the object's mesh: change "Object Mode" to "Edit Mode" (upper left 2nd menu).
 Left-click to select mesh point.
 G to grab point and move and left-click to release.
 - Edit with proportional editing: o-key.
 Now grabbing affects everything in the circle, which can be adjusted with the mouse wheel.
+- Duplicate selected object: shift-D